anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

 All [the data relevant to the PoS system](https://specs.namada.net/economics/proof-of-stake/bonding-mechanism.html#storage) are stored under the PoS account's storage sub-space, with the following key schema (the PoS address prefix is omitted for clarity):

-- `params` (required): the system parameters
-- for any validator, all the following fields are required:
+- For any validator, all the following fields are required:
   - `validator/{validator_address}/consensus_key`
   - `validator/{validator_address}/state`
   - `validator/{validator_address}/deltas`: the change in the amount of self-bonds and delegations to this validator per epoch, may contain negative delta values due to unbonding